RobRR/bohemians-v-dundalk-prediction/README.md

-# Match preview: Bohemians v Dundalk
+# Predective football modelling: Bohemians v Dundalk

 When Bohemians and Dundalk last met at Dalymount Park in the League of Ireland's Premier Division on Friday, 20 March 2026, the game ended in a 1-1 draw.